gofractally/psibase/README.md

 If you have a Mac (including Apple Silicon), you may use an Ubuntu 22.04 VM or Docker Ubuntu 22.04 container.
 We do not host ARM variants of our [docker images](https://github.com/orgs/gofractally/packages?repo_name=image-builders) on our GitHub container registry.
 Therefore if you would like to use either the `psibase-builder-ubuntu-2204` or `psibase-contributor` on your ARM-based Mac, you should pull the [image-builders](https://github.com/gofractally/image-builders) repo and build the images yourself.

-If your machine is ARM, you must use Rosetta; eos-vm JITs Intel machine code.

 ## Support 📱

 Some contributors to this repo hang out in [this telegram channel](https://t.me/psibase_developers).
 That's probably the best place to ask questions and get support.